 The cyber-attack threat in South-East Asia:

-As per the new study published by the Russian company, the team analysed the cybercrime activity in Southeast Asia and described the region as "one of the most actively attacked regions in the world."
+As per the new study published by the Group-IB, the team analysed the cybercrime activity in Southeast Asia and described the region as "one of the most actively attacked regions in the world."

 Group-IB said that in 2018, a total of 21 state-backed hacking groups were detected in the region, more than the combined number for the US and Europe.
 They also mentioned the name, Lazarus, which is a notorious North-Korean state-sponsored threat actor and believed to be responsible for a number of latest targeted attacks on financial organizations in Asia.